digshare/rtf-readme/packages/rtf-readme/README.md

 This means you've read dir/README.md.
 A config file '.rtfrrc' is needed before executing this subcommand.

+In addition, you could use the `author` option to assign a user to read README.
+For example, `rtfr read dir/README.md --author "name <email>"`.

 (3) "rtfr check"

 This is used to find the README which is not read while it needs to be read.
 A config file '.rtfrrc' is needed before executing this subcommand.